"Nsem pii": Peace Council steps in to address Agyinasare-Nogokpo controversy

 The council and the traditional leaders met to discuss how best to address the issue concerning the founder and general overseer of the Perez Chapel International.
 The archbishop had labelled Nogokpo the "demonic headquarters of the Volta Region'' at a Perez auditorium summit.

-His remarks outraged the inhabitants of Nogokpo, prompting some to condemn the revered cleric on various social media channels.
+His remarks outraged the inhabitants of Nogokpo, prompting some to condemn the revered cleric on various social media platforms.

-The town's chiefs and elders gave the archbishop a two-week deadline to remove his views and apologise to the people.
+The town's chiefs and elders gave the archbishop a two-week deadline to retract his comments and apologise to the people.
 But the ultimatum has long elapsed.

 However, the Peace Council and the Somey Traditional Council agreed to handle the issue amicably during their recent meeting, citinewsroom.com reports.

-The Somey Traditional Council gave the archbishop a new one-week deadline to apologise.
-Torgbi Adamah stated that the Traditional Council had instructed its lawyers to inform the archbishop of the Council's decision and position.
+The Somey Traditional Council gave the archbishop another one-week deadline to apologise.
+Torgbi Adamah stated that the council had instructed its lawyers to inform the archbishop of their decision and position.

-He stated that if the archbishop does not comply with the traditional Council's demand for an apology, "the Somey Traditional Council would advise itself accordingly."
+He stated that if the archbishop does not comply with the demand for an apology, "the Somey Traditional Council would advise itself accordingly."

-The paramount chief stated that the respected and experienced man of God should be uniting people and not passing divisive comments.

 Rapper E.L fumes over Agyinasare comments